ianhussey/blogdown-site/content/posts/2025-07-26-cohens-d-8/index.md

 Collectively, there is very good reason to doubt the veracity of the very large effect sizes reported in Gloster et al. (2020).
 Inspecting and verifying these concerns in detail like in the above can take some time, but merely observing Cohen's d = 8, 5, or perhaps even 2 in the context of a psychotherapy RCT can provide a useful starting point that signals the need for further scrutiny.
 Of course, ideally, these issues should be caught during the process of conducting a meta-analysis rather than years later when the article has already been cited a lot (65 times on Google Scholar at time of writing).

-We can also use this app to visualize extreme effect sizes on Likert scale.
-[Britz et al.'s (2023)](https://doi.org/10.3758/s13428-022-01921-5) study on the valence of traits is useful here as they report not only means and SDs but also the frequencies of each response on the 7-point scale and, unlike other studies providing norms for word valences they had a large number of ratings per word (*N* > 200).
-Of the 500 attributes they assessed, the most positive one ('loving') and the most negative one ('racist') have not only extreme means but, necessarily, small *SD*s due to the bounding of the scale. *SD*s are almost never zero in samples that are not extremely small, because even on topics most of us agree on there will be the occasional person who says that 'racist' is in fact a positive attribute, as happened here.
+We can also use the Shiny app to visualize extreme effect sizes on more common Likert scales, such as 1-7 scales.
+[Britz et al.'s (2023)](https://doi.org/10.3758/s13428-022-01921-5) study on the valence of traits is useful here as they report not only means and *SD*s but also the frequencies of each response on the 7-point scale.
+And, unlike other studies providing norms for word valences, they collected a large number of ratings per word (*N* > 200).

+Of the 500 attributes they assessed, the most positive attribute ('loving') and the most negative one ('racist') have not only extreme means but, necessarily, small *SD*s due to the bounding of the scale. *SD*s are almost never zero in samples that are not extremely small, because even on topics most of us agree on there will be the occasional person who says, for example, that 'racist' is in fact a positive attribute, as happened ub their data.

 This combination of large differences in means and small *SD*s produces a very large Cohen's *d* value: *d* = 7.97, 95% CI [7.39, 8.54].
 The point to appreciate here is that, on a single-item 7-point scale, it extremely difficult to produce well-estimated Cohen's *d* values that are larger than this.

 <br>